Lifelong Learning Plan (LLP)

 - complete and send an income tax return every year until they have repaid all of their LLP withdrawals or included them in their income

-- enrol in a qualifying educational program at a designated educational institution
+- enrol full-time in a qualifying educational program at a designated educational institution

 - be a person with a disability enrolled in part-time training or education